Mathews Athanasius: Arrival of Patriarch

 During his time, reformation of the Church gained momentum.
 Ouseph Kathanar from Kunnamkulam, who objected to reformation, went to Antioch and was consecrated as Joseph Dionysius on 3 April 1865.
 After his return, those who opposed Mathews Athanasius invited the Patriarch of Antioch.
 The large majority of the people were conservative, and the reformist party was a very small minority.
 Thus a large majority joined the Patriarch of Antioch.

-Ignatius Pathrose III, Patriarch of Antioch arrived in June 1875 at Kunnamkulam.
+Ignatius Peter IV, Patriarch of Antioch arrived in June 1875 at Kunnamkulam.
 On his way, he visited Istanbul, London, and Madras.
 By this time, those who opposed Mathews Athanasius had a rumor flying among them that Athanasius would be laicized or excommunicated, without realizing that this was not possible.
 There are no records discovered yet to show that Mathews Athanasius was ever excommunicated.
 Although there have been rumors that Abraham Malpan and Mathews Athanasius weren't in agreement on reformation, Malpan sought for restoration through puritanism based on Anglican-Protestantism, while Mathews Athanasius sought for separation and autonomy.